 4 Reasons to Keep Moving (and Coming to Class!)
 Until Baby Arrives

 Physical activity is important throughout pregnancy, but often as we reach the final weeks, we understandably begin to slow down.
 We may even hear well-meaning advice to “take it easy,” “rest while you can,” or “stay off your feet.”
-While there are certain conditions that may require you to rest, and we definitely encourage moms to listen to their intuition and not push too far, we also strongly advise moms to keep moving any way they can until the very last day.
+While there are certain conditions that may require you to rest, and we definitely encourage moms to listen to their bodies and rest whenever needed, we also strongly advise moms to keep moving any way they can until the very last day.
 Here are four really good reasons why:

 1) Staving off the Aches and Pains of Late Pregnancy